coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Out of Paying Child Support in Colorado?

 Regardless, child support payments are usually terminated legally when the child is emancipated at the age of 19.
-The payment obligation may extend until the child is 21 years, but this is only applicable in cases where the child is physically or mentally disabled
+The payment obligation may extend until the child is 21 years, but this is typically applicable in cases where the child is physically or mentally disabled

 What is Back Child Support in Colorado?

-How do I Get Back Child Support Paid in Colorado?
+How Do I Get Back Child Support Paid in Colorado?

 However, if the agreement is incorporated into a court order, it is enforceable.
 The courts strictly enforce the payment on delinquent parents via the following means: